Use the form if you...

 We use so-called type contracts and type assignments.
 The type contract or type assignment chosen is determined based on the complexity and uncertainty of the project, the freedom the supplier can enjoy in project implementation and the need for innovation or other benefits (see heading below).

 Each type contract or type assignment has a defined overall strategy.
 Standard projects with sufficient degrees of freedom advocate, for example, the contract models Collaboration Basic, design and construct contract and fixed price.
-Complex projects with very high uncertainty advocate, among other things, the contract model Collaboration High in combination with ongoing accounts with financial incentives and target costs.
+Complex projects with very high uncertainty advocate, among other things, as high degree of collaboration in combination with ongoing accounts with financial incentives and target costs.

 Innovation or other benefits

 Innovation or other benefits is a parameter to consider in all procurements.
 This creates a greater opportunity to procure contracts that drive innovation and productivity linked to opportunities and threats in the project's risk analysis.
 When analysing that the innovation or other benefit parameter is up-to-date, the strategy advocates that bonuses or added value can be used as a driving force in procurement.

 Our starting point is to create conditions for a reasonable sharing of risk between customer and supplier through the risk being borne by the party that has the best conditions for managing and reducing the risk.